How to download and install your Microsoft Donation from the Volume Licensing Service Centre (VLSC)

 - Insert a recordable DVD into your disc burner.

-- In Windows 7 or 8, right-click the ISO file and select Burn disc image.
-Mac users, follow these instructions.
+- Right-click the ISO file and select Burn disc image.

 - Verify that the correct drive is listed under Disc burner.
 If not, change it.